-The thesis process must be initiated at least two semesters prior to the student's planned graduation date.
+The thesis process must be initiated no later than the beginning of the academic year prior to the student's planned graduation date, although the student is strongly advised to conduct research on any topics of interest when doing coursework prior to initiating the thesis process.
+Although six semester hours of graduate credit are awarded upon completion of the thesis process for acadmic convenience, the student should not relate the six semester hours to the actual time that is required to write and to have an acceptable thesis approved.
 An advising committee shall be appointed for each candidate writing a thesis to complete his or her degree program.
 The committee will supervise the preparation of the thesis.
 The committee shall have a minimum of two academically qualified faculty members from the candidate's department with the option of more readers at the discretion of the department.
 One member of the committee, with the approval of the Graduate Program Director, may be from outside the University, but cannot serve as the chair.
 The chair of the committee shall be the candidate's principal advisor, but all members of the committee are expected to read and comment on the thesis.

 Approved copies of theses must be submitted to the Associate Dean of the School of Continuing Studies by the last Monday in April for May candidates and by the first Thursday in August for August candidates.
 The master's degree will not be awarded, nor will a diploma be released, until the required number of bound copies has been submitted and all binding and microfilming fees have been paid.
-The copies of the theses retained by the University are deposited in the author's home department, Boatwright Library and the University Archives.
+The copies of the theses retained by the University are deposited in the author's home department, Boartwright Library and the University Archives.
 Theses in Boatwright Library are available to be checked out by library patrons and can be ordered by other institutions through Interlibrary Loan.